healthstone/WinterEmu/README.md

-# ❄️ WinterEmu — World of Warcraft Auth Server Emulator
+# ❄️ WinterEmu — World of Warcraft Server Emulator

 **WinterEmu** is a modern World of Warcraft **auth server emulator** (inspired by TrinityCore) written in **C++**, using an asynchronous networking model with **Boost.Asio** and a **PostgreSQL** backend.
 This component handles account authentication, client build verification, and realmlist delivery.